borntofrappe/borntofrappe/README.md

 A personal website

-## v1
+## 2020-05-04 deadline

-Three pages: home, blog, blog post.
-This last one responsible for the markup produced by the markdown files in the **blog** folder
+- deploy three pages:

+  1. landing page

+  1. blog

+  1. blog post

+- use 11ty

+- deploy on netlify

+## Design & Development & Deploy

+In the DDD folder I document the building blocks making up the website.
+I might change its name as soon as I find a better descriptor.

+### Style Guide

+Systems, patterns and assets used in the website.